quarkusio/resteasy-reactive-testsuite/README.md

     ```
 This runs all tests in the current directory and any subdirectories.

-8. To run the Java EE 8 CTS signature tests, enter the following commands:
+8. To run the Jakarta EE 8 CTS signature tests, enter the following commands:
     ```
     cd <TS_HOME>/src/com/sun/ts/tests/signaturetest/javaee
     ant runclient